decentralized-identity/universal-resolver/docs/instances/instances.md

 ## https://resolver.identity.foundation — hosted by DIF

-This is not actually an instance of the Universal Resolver, but a load balancer that will redirect to the DIF member instances listed below:
+This is an alternate name for the same development instance (see above).
+In this future, this may become a redirect service, or reverse proxy, or load balancer, or similar service that will forward requests to the DIF member instances listed below:

 ## DIF member instances